TatyCoder/Tic-Tac-Toe/README.md

 # Tic Tac Toe
 This is the general approach I want to follow:

-The Tic Tac Toe can be designed with three arrays that represent the rows, each one with three columns.
+The Tic Tac Toe can be designed with three arrays that represent the rows of the game, as a grid, each array has three elements which represent the columns.
 Each time when one of the players click on the board I want to modify the arrays to capture their choice.
 At this time I want to validate their choices and print messages to match the rules or state of the game.
-When this is completed I want to update the user interface by using render().
+When this is completed I use a render function to update the user interface.
+The approach I'm taking is React framework which I used in the past, that uses state and the render function to update the html based on the state.

 The design pattern works like this: everytime the player interacts with the user interface there is an event listener that modifies the application state or data, and then the render function refreshes the html.
-Only the render function can update the html.
+Only render() can update the html.

 I'm going to create the html file to display the basic design of the Tic Tac Toe game.